 Use of Estimates - The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of revenue and expenses during the reporting period.
 The Company bases its estimates on historical experience and on various other assumptions believed to be reasonable under the circumstances; however, actual results could differ from those estimates.
-Material estimates that are particularly susceptible to significant change relate to the assessment of impairment of long-lived assets and goodwill.

-Notes to Consolidated Financial Statements December 31, 2023 and January 1, 2023
+Notes to Consolidated Financial Statements December 29, 2024 and December 31, 2023